Nonparametric efficient estimation of the longitudinal front-door functional: Representations of the F-functional

-Consistency of the sequential regression estimators in Algorithm \ref{alg:SR1} and Algorithm \ref{alg:SR2} relies on correct specification of $\pi_t$ and $Q_Y$, and of the sequential regressions.
+Although it is possible to construct sequential regression estimators based on the nested expectation representations above, these estimators will rely on correct specification of $\pi_t$ and $Q_Y$, as well as the sequential regressions.
 Correct specification of the sequential regressions is difficult to do using parametric models, especially in the longitudinal setting, and may require data-adaptive (machine learning) algorithms.
-However, if using data-adaptive nuisance model estimates directly in the sequential regression estimator, the estimator will typically inherit the slower than root-$n$ convergence rates, meaning that standard asymptotic results based on asymptotic normality generally do not apply.
-In the next section, we will use tools from semiparametric theory to propose estimators which allow for the use of certain data-adaptive methods for nuisance estimation while still achieving asymptotic normality and valid inference.
+However, if using data-adaptive nuisance model estimates directly in the sequential regression estimator, the estimator will typically inherit the slower than root-$n$ convergence rates.
+Consequently, standard asymptotic results based on asymptotic normality generally do not apply.